SmartThingsCommunity/smartthings-cli/packages/cli/README.md

 ```
 USAGE
-  $ smartthings edge:drivers:package [PROJECTDIRECTORY]
+  $ smartthings edge:drivers:package [PROJECTDIRECTORY] [-h] [-p <value>] [-t <value>] [--language <value>] [-O <value>]
+    [--indent <value>] [-j] [-y] [-o <value>] [--compact] [--expanded] [-b <value>] [-u <value>] [-a] [--channel
+    <value>] [-I] [--hub <value>]

 ARGUMENTS
   PROJECTDIRECTORY  [default: .] directory containing project to upload

-OPTIONS
+FLAGS
   -I, --install               prompt for hub to install to after assigning it to the channel, implies --assign if
                               --assign or --channel not included

-  -O, --organization=organization  The organization ID to use for this command
+  -O, --organization=<value>  The organization ID to use for this command
   -a, --assign                prompt for a channel to assign the driver to after upload

-  -b, --build-only=build-only      save package to specified zip file but skip upload
+  -b, --build-only=<value>    save package to specified zip file but skip upload
   -h, --help                  show CLI help
   -j, --json                  use JSON format of input and/or output

-  -o, --output=output              specify output file
+  -o, --output=<value>        specify output file

-  -p, --profile=profile            [default: default] configuration profile
+  -p, --profile=<value>       [default: default] configuration profile

-  -t, --token=token                the auth token to use
+  -t, --token=<value>         the auth token to use

-  -u, --upload=upload              upload zip file previously built with --build flag
+  -u, --upload=<value>        upload zip file previously built with --build flag
   -y, --yaml                  use YAML format of input and/or output

-  --channel=channel                automatically assign driver to specified channel after upload
+  --channel=<value>           automatically assign driver to specified channel after upload
   --compact                   use compact table format with no lines between body rows
   --expanded                  use expanded table format with a line between each body row

-  --hub=hub                        automatically install driver to specified hub, implies --assign if --assign or
+  --hub=<value>               automatically install driver to specified hub, implies --assign if --assign or --channel
-                                   --channel not included
+                              not included

-  --indent=indent                  specify indentation for formatting JSON or YAML output
+  --indent=<value>            specify indentation for formatting JSON or YAML output

-  --language=language              ISO language code or "NONE" to not specify a language.
+  --language=<value>          ISO language code or "NONE" to not specify a language.
 Defaults to the OS locale

-EXAMPLE
+DESCRIPTION
+  build and upload an edge package

+EXAMPLES
   # build and upload driver found in current directory:
   $ smartthings edge:drivers:package
   # build and upload driver found in current directory, assign it to a channel, and install it;
   # user will be prompted for channel and hub
   $ smartthings edge:drivers:package -I
   # build and upload driver found in current directory then assign it to the specified channel
   # and install it to the specified hub
   $ smartthings edge:drivers:package --channel <channel-id> --hub <hubId>
   # build and upload driver found in the my-driver directory
   $ smartthings edge:drivers:package my-driver
   # build the driver in the my-package directory and save it as driver.zip
   $ smartthings edge:drivers:package -b driver.zip my-package
   # upload the previously built driver found in driver.zip
   $ smartthings edge:drivers:package -u driver.zip
 ```